hkolasani/gomongo/README.md

 This project consists of the following three files.
 It has a dependency on labix.org/v2/mgo

-- mongoweb.go :  The main GO program that runs as a HTTP Server and processes the GET,POST,PUT and DELETE requests
+- mongoweb.go :  Main program (HTTP Server)- handles GET,POST,PUT and DELETE
 - db.go       :  Provides wrapper methods to mGO(a native mongoDB driver in GO) CRUD fucntions
 - testdb.go   :  Test functions for db.go